» »

 Skoda LIAZ 110

-Ten years later, the car changed, it received a new design, a reclining cab, rear air suspension and a new designation - Skoda LIAZ 110.
-Initially, the truck was equipped with one of five modifications of the M630 engine with a capacity of 210 to 320 hp.
-In 1992, the Skoda LIAZ 110.573 truck tractors appeared, equipped with a large-volume Maxi cab and an anti-lock braking system.
+Ten years later the car has changed, he got new design, reclining cab, rear air suspension and a new designation - Skoda LIAZ 110.
+Initially, the truck was equipped with one of five modifications of the M630 engine with power from 210 to 320 hp.
+In 1992, the Skoda LIAZ 110.573 truck tractors appeared, equipped with a large-capacity Maxi cab and anti-lock braking system brakes.

 Both models were actively exported to the Soviet Union.
 Compared to domestic trucks, Skoda LIAZ 100-110 cars were considered more comfortable and reliable.
-Quite a few of them are still in operation on intercity routes in the countries of the former Soviet Union.
+Many of them are still in operation on intercity routes of the countries of the former Soviet Union.

 Skoda LIAZ Xena and Fox

-Unfortunately, even the modernized versions of Czechoslovak trucks could not compare with the models of competitors from Western Europe, and the collapse of the USSR put the car factory on the brink of ruin.
-In 1995, the Skoda concern bought out the shares of the LIAZ factories, forming the Skoda-LIAZ a.s.
-Joint Stock Company.
-In addition to the already produced models, it was planned to develop and launch a new series of trucks.
+Unfortunately, even the modernized versions of Czechoslovak trucks could not be compared with the models of competitors from Western Europe, and the collapse of the USSR put the car factory on the brink of ruin.
+In 1995, the Skoda concern bought back the shares of the LIAZ factories, forming the Joint Stock Company Skoda-LIAZ (Skoda-LIAZ a.s.).
+In addition to the already produced models, it was planned to develop and put into production a new series of trucks.

-In 2000, Fox series trucks, equipped with engines of up to 330 hp, were added to the company's lineup, but their release did not change the company's difficult financial situation.
+In 2000 the lineup companies replenished trucks Fox series, equipped with engines up to 330 hp, but their release did not change the difficult financial situation of the company.

 Tipper Skoda LIAZ Fox

 The last truck was produced by LIAZ on September 1, 2003.
-It was a technical assistance car for Martin Masik's racing team, who participated in the Dakkar Rally.
+It was a technical assistance car for the racing team of Martin Masik, who participated in the Dakkar rally.

 The last truck produced at the LIAZ plant